-On May 20, 2022, the Extraordinary General Meeting of Shareholders No. 1 of the annual 2022 of New Kwang Soon Lee Sugar Factory Company Limited ("subsidiary") has resolution to increase of registered capital totaling amount of Baht 1,525.00 million.
+On May 20, 2022, the Extraordinary General Meeting of Shareholders No. 1 of the annual 2022 of New Kwang Soon Lee Sugar Factory Company Limited (subsidiary) has resolution to increase of registered capital totaling amount of Baht 1,525.00 million.
 The registered capital amount from Baht 500.00 million to the new registered capital amount of Baht 2,025.00 million by issuing 152,500,000 new ordinary shares at the par value of Baht 10.00 and on May 31, 2022, the subsidiary has already registered the increase in registered capital including the call for subscriptions of 152,500,000 new shares at the amount of Baht 2.50 per share, totaling to Baht 381.25 million.

 As at September 30, 2022, Koh Kong Sugar Industry Company Limited is in the process to register the capital increase in amount of USD 25.20 million by issuing additional 70 shares at par value of USD 360,000 per share.
 The Company paid share subscriptions amounting to Baht 938.11 million by partially offsetting with short-term loans and accrued interest to the subsidiary.
+The Company paid share subscriptions amount of Baht 11.90 million during the year 2023.
 In addition, Koh Kong Plantation Company Limited is in the process to register the capital increase in amount of USD 5.10 million by issuing additional 34 shares at par value of USD 150,000 per share to reduce its deficit.
-The subsidiary paid for share subscriptions amounting to Baht 181.23 million.
+The subsidiary paid for share subscriptions amounting to Baht 191.92 million.